Sveino/Inst4CIM-KG/rdfs-improved/README.md

 - `cim:ApparentPower` is a class, and datatype properties cannot point to a class
 - `cim:ApparentPower` is not used in any CGMES instance data
 - In CGMES instance data, `ACDCConverter.baseS` is a string, but should be marked as `^^xsd:float`
-- The meta-properties `eq:isCIMDatatype, eq:isFixed` use profile dataspaces rather than `cims`
+- The meta-properties `eq:isCIMDatatype, eq:isFixed` use per-profile dataspaces rather than `cims:`
 - The key value "True " is spelled with a space for `multiplier, unit`

 CIM defines a large set of units of measure, eg: